Brand identity: Ways of thinking and doing

 Use, e.g., surveys, interviews, SoMe comments and discussions to monitor your brand to get a sense of how people talk about, think and interact with you.
 This will allow you to implement the needed changes to your brand — whether to correct a mistake or improve the brand identity.

-Creating an extraordinary brand requires consistent use of colours, images, tone, and language, and it's worth it.
+Creating an extraordinary brand demands consistent use of colours, images, tone, and language, and it's worth it.
 When customers instantly recognise you and what you stand for, you've become more than just a name; you are a brand based on your logo.

 Subscribe to The Onlinification Hub